StefanoAnzolut/business-guide/source/account/signature-reminders.rst

     :class: with-shadow

-**Example:** Let’s say you want to send signature reminders weekly, and the signature invitation is sent on Monday the 1st.
-Here is how reminders are sent:
+**Example:** Let’s say you want signature reminders to be sent once a week.
+Here is how it works if the signature invitation is sent on Monday the 1st:

 •	**1st reminder** is sent on Monday the 8th
 •	**2nd reminder** is sent on Monday the 15th